Restriction on types of coherent states due to gauge symmetry: Restriction on FV due to Weak Gauge Symmetry

 Before going into the following proof, we briefly mention in which direction we will proceed.
 Doing so is adequate for the purpose.

 Since we concentrate on spin degrees of freedom, spin CS and FV, our Lagrangian differs from Refs. \refcite{Bal-NP}--\refcite{Aitch}.
-The method by Aitchison in Ref. \refcite{Aitch}, however, applies also to ours; And thus we mainly proceed along Ref. \refcite{Aitch} in the following {\em with suitable changes}; we particularly observe how a state vector $\ket{\bf\Omega}$ behaves.
+Moreover, as we stated above, we treat a rather wider class of Lagrangians including those illustrated in (i), (ii), (vi) and (vii) in Table \ref{tab:exLagsSym}.
+We look the problem quite generally in the light of CS and CSPI and our view includes the cases in Refs. \refcite{Bal-NP}--\refcite{Aitch} as special ones.
+The method by Aitchison in Ref. \refcite{Aitch}, however, applies also to ours.
+We extend it to our CS and CSPI with a rather wider class of Lagrangians.
+And thus we mainly proceed along Ref. \refcite{Aitch} in the following {\em with suitable changes}; we particularly observe how a state vector $\ket{\bf\Omega}$ behaves.
 That is our strategy.
 Let us start the proof now. \begin{proof} Since we assume that the gauge $\psi$-symmetry holds for a Lagrangian, the Lagrangian takes the form of (\ref{eqn:weak-sym-Lag}).
-And under the transformation (\ref{eqn:transfRS3}) a ket vector $\ket{\bf\Omega}$ and the Lagrangian change in the manners of (\ref{eqn:transf-ketV}) and (\ref{eqn:transf-Lag}) respectively.
+And under the transformation (\ref{eqn:transfRS3}) a ket vector $\ket{\bf\Omega}$ and the Lagrangian change in the manners of (\ref{eqn:transf-ketV}) and (\ref{eqn:transf-Lag}), respectively.

 Now, denote $\hat G$ such an operator that makes a transformation (\ref{eqn:transf-ketV}) on $\ket{\bf\Omega}$: